synarete/silofs/man/silofs.1.rst

   Displays the current version of the locally installed  **silofs**.

 **-h, --help**
-  Displays list of avilable sub-commands.
+  Displays list of available sub-commands.
 When using this option with command name displays command-specific help information.

 ..